marteleira/crowdsourced-beach-data-platform/backend/README.md

 Interactive API docs: **http://localhost:8000/docs**

 On startup the server initializes Firebase (if configured) and launches an APScheduler instance that handles all periodic work.
-Fetching external APIs, collecting tide observations, expiring reports, recalculating flag confidence, and re-fitting the tide model weekly all happen there, so no separate worker process is needed.
+Fetching external APIs, collecting tide observations, expiring reports and stale flag proposals, recalculating flag confidence, processing reputation, and re-fitting the tide model weekly all happen there — 15 periodic jobs in total, so no separate worker process is needed.

 ---